List of Gotham (franchise) characters: Ecco

 Ecco (portrayed by Francesca Root-Dodson) is the assistant and proxy of Jeremiah Valeska.
-After his transformation into a criminal and terrorist, Ecco continues acting as Jeremiah's right-hand woman and begins donning a jester costume, earning her the nickname "Mummer."
+After his transformation into a criminal and terrorist, Ecco continues acting as Jeremiah's right-hand woman and begins donning a jester costume, earning her the nickname "Mummer".
 She traps Jim Gordon inside the bunker with the bombs and later kills two guards for Jeremiah at Wayne Enterprises and the two of them use their keycards to break inside.
 After Gotham becomes No Man's Land, Ecco continues to work as Jeremiah's accomplice and henchwoman, breaking into GCPD and vandalizing their map with Jeremiah's symbol.
 In addition, she helps Jeremiah to establish the Church of Jeremiah Valeska as a way to gain followers.

-10 years later, Ecco poses as a nurse at Arkham Asylum.
-When Gordon is onto Jeremiah orchestrating the frame-up of Harvey Bullock, Ecco kills the two inmates bother Jeremiah [gibberish] and tells him that the jig is up.
+Ten years later, Ecco poses as a nurse at Arkham Asylum.
+When Gordon is onto Jeremiah orchestrating the frame-up of Harvey Bullock, Ecco kills the two inmates bothering Jeremiah and tells him that the jig is up.
 Both of them head to the Sirens where they ambush Barbara Kean.
-Ecco is stabbed by Barbara and put out of her misery by Jeremiah who states that there are other fish in the sea.
+Ecco is stabbed by Barbara and is critically injured.
+Jeremiah sadly muses on how Ecco is no longer his Ecco, and there'll be no one like her.
+Ecco smiles at this sentiment, before Jeremiah shoots and kills her, simply stating, "there'll be plenty more fish in the sea."
 Ecco is a precursor to and is inspired by Harley Quinn.